 5. Application scrutiny and seeking clarification

-6. Site Inspection & inspection Report
+6. Site Inspection & Inspection Report

 7. Inspection report forwarded to SPCB with recommendation

-8. Scrutiny by concerned SPCB office
+8. Scrutiny by the concerned SPCB office

 9. Consent Clearance Committee